vargovargo/professional/vargoTEDx.md

 ## A talk given at the [TEDx UWMadison](http://tedxuwmadison.com/) event November 1, 2014#

+#Intro - urbanism as our nature

+##Domesticated Animal

 What was the first domesticated animal?
 Dog?
 Goat?